milvus-io/milvus/docs/design_docs/milvus_proto.md

   // Not useful for now
   string db_name = 2;

-  // The name of the collection whcih to be dropped.
+  // The name of the collection which to be dropped.
 (Required) string collection_name = 3;
 }
 ```